edsu/dflat/README.md

-A python client implementation of the dflat [1] and redd [2] specifications for versioning of simple filesystem based digital objects.
+A python client implementation of the [dflat] and [redd] specifications for versioning of simple filesystem based digital objects.

 Installation: